-(a) a) Initial positions (b) b) Cursor positions (c) Complete triangle with movement alter- after first move. natives (red, blue).
+(a) a) Initial positions (b) b) Cursor positions (c) Complete triangle with movement alter- after first move. strip with movement natives (red, blue). order.

 Fig. 6.
 Generation of triangle strips representing the cutgeometry is achieved marching along the seam-tree and the skeleton-tree in a synchronized manner.